koron/dbquerylog/README.md

 dbquerylog parses the output of TCP dump as MySQL's Client/Server protocol, and extracts information about queries from it.

+dbquerylog is tested with MySQL 5.6/5.7.
+It isn't tested with 8.0 or above yet.

 ## Getting start

 How to use.